-New institutional economics tools can be applied on all levels of this framework.
+New institutional economics tools can be applied at all levels of this framework.
 Principal-agent theory, transaction-costs economics, property rights economics, new political economy and constitutional economics, the two latter ones especially on the macro-level.
+However, all economic variables are easily quantifiable, which calls for a range of methods to capture all "values".